wpsmartpay/wp-smartpay/readme.txt

 = [2.7.0] =
 * Add - Paytm payment gateway support
 * Fix - Warning message while creating a user and customer
+* Fix - User role was not creating on the first payment

 = [2.6.9] =
 * Fix - Mobile field does not appear when toyyibPay is a default payment gateway